-I am a Principal Scientist for Alexa Speech Recognition and Deep Learning groups at Amazon.
-I joined Alexa in 2018 to build the Alexa Pittsburgh organization, which has now grown to over fifty scientists where our mission is to deliver customer-delighting natural language processing experiences through both edge-first and cloud-centric solutions.
-My primary focus for Alexa has been on low-latency, real-time ML design, and I frequently work cross-discipline with many talented software engineers, product managers, language engineers, hardware architects, legal teams and executive leadership.
-Generally, my interests lie in the computational aspects of Machine Learning and Artificial Intelligence broadly construed: online learning, distributed learning, multi-task learning, edge machine learning, model compression, efficient data structures for ML and AI under resource constraints, beyond worst case analysis of algorithms, speech and spoken language understanding.
+I am a Principal Scientist for Amazon AGI and Deep Learning groups at Amazon.
+In 2018, I helped to found the Amazon AI organization in Pittsburgh, which grew to over fifty scientists where our mission is to deliver customer-delighting natural language processing experiences through both edge-first and cloud-centric solutions.
+My primary focus for Amazon AI has been on low-latency, real-time ML design, and I frequently work cross-discipline with many talented software engineers, product managers, language engineers, hardware architects, legal teams, and executive leadership.
+Generally, my interests lie in the computational aspects of Machine Learning and Artificial Intelligence broadly construed: online learning, distributed learning, multi-task learning, edge machine learning, model compression, efficient data structures for ML and AI under resource constraints, beyond worst case analysis of algorithms, speech, spoken language understanding and generative AI + LLMs.

 I draw inspiration from different areas, and a central theme of my work is combining the state-of-the-art with classic ideas.